bulls and zebras grazing on grass plains

 Mara Region, northern Tanzania, Tanzania

-The Serengeti is Africa's most iconic wilderness:endless golden plains stretching to the horizon, dotted with acacia trees and teeming with wildlife.
+The Serengeti is Africa's most iconic wilderness, with endless golden plains stretching to the horizon, dotted with acacia trees and teeming with wildlife.
 Home to the world's largest terrestrial mammal migration, with over two million wildebeest, zebra, and gazelle crossing its plains annually.
 The park's name comes from the Maasai word 'Siringet' meaning 'endless plains,' and that's exactly what you'll find: 14,750 square kilometers of pristine savanna supporting one of the most diverse and dense wildlife populations on Earth.

 Wildlife in Serengeti National Park